Library-Distribution/ALD-API-docs/Item-API.md

 [
     {
       "name" : "the item name",
+      "type" : "the item type",
       "id" : "the id of the item",
       "version" : "the version of the item",
+      "user" : {
-      "user" : "nickname of the user who uploaded this", "userID" : "GUID of the user who uploaded this" }
+          "name" : "nickname of the user who uploaded this", "id" : "GUID of the user who uploaded this" }
+    }
 ]
 ```